-The Authority's net pension liability was measured as of September 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of September 30, 2020, and rolled-forward using generally accepted actuarial procedures.
+The Authority's net pension liability as of September 30, 2023, was measured as of September 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of September 30, 2021 and rolled-forward using generally accepted actuarial procedures.
 The total pension liability was determined using the following actuarial assumptions at the measurement date:

-Wage Inflation Rate 2.75%

-Projected Salary Increases 2.75 - 11.75%, including wage inflation at 2.75% increase of \$300 for those eligible
+Wage Inflation Rate 2.75% Projected Salary Increases 2.75 - 11.75%, including wage inflation at 2.75% Investment Rate of Return 6.00%, net of investment expenses Cost-of-Living Pension Adjustments 3% annual non-compounded with maximum annual increase of \$300 for those eligible Mortality Rates RP-2014 Male and Female Mortality Tables, adjusted for mortality improvements.

-Investment Rate of Return 6.70%

-Cost-of-Living Pension Adjustment 3% annual non-compounded with maximum annual for mortality improvements.
 For retirees, 93% of the table rates were used for males and 98% for females.
 For active members and disabled retirees, 100% of the table rates were used for males and females.